Free search engine submission and

 individual.
 Only the entries which are definitely linked have been selected.

-assistance from many generous sources which have allowed me to provide data on
+have received assistance from many generous sources which have allowed me to

-include details of the cemetery, its location and other relevant information, I
+commission's site also include details of the cemetery, its location and other

 The Tadley memorial is sited outside St Paul's church Tadley.
 The names recorded on it are: